kinow/autosubmit/docs/source/usage/configuration/index.rst

 .. _configuration:

-How to Configure your experiment
+How to configure your experiment
 =================================

 .. toctree::